Biking in the South of France

 Seté is a working port city.
 Our first lodging overlooked the recreational harbor, providing a nice sunset.
 Our room at the (not too) Grand Hotel provided a good night’s sleep following a delicious dinner in the ground floor restaurant.

-Once equipped with excellent new mountain bikes with waterproof saddlebags, bump-absorbing suspensions and seats, we were on our way in warm sun.
+Once equipped with excellent new mountain bikes with waterproof saddlebags, bump-absorbing suspensions, and seats, we were on our way in the warm sun.
 Our previous European bike journeys had been mostly on smoothly paved paths and roads.
 This trip was different, much of it on dirt paths alongside the canal, with tree roots and other jolts aplenty.
 The suspensions and large tires were a great help in easing the bumps.
 Also helpful was the most important garment of any bike trip: fully padded bike shorts.

 Our representatives had given us maps and directions and assured us there were plenty of little red directional arrows along the way to keep us from getting lost.
 It didn’t take us long to disprove that.
 One might call that part of the fun — or not.
 We sometimes went for miles without spotting the promised little red arrows, but still managed to arrive at our destination each night.
 The next step could be GPS units on the bikes to reduce marital navigation arguments and excessive U-turns.